Graeme-Smith/AdvCinBio_gatk4_pipeline/GATK_pipeline.md

 ```bash
 wget -pr ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg19/
 ```
 Download the aligned bam file from Galaxy and save it to your working directory (this should have also been processed with Picard's ```MarkDuplicates``` tool before entering the GATK pipeline).
-My file is called 'MarkDuplicates_on_data_16__MarkDuplicates_BAM_output.bam'
+My file is called 'MarkDuplicates_BAM_output.bam'

 We will map our current working directory to our docker image so that we have access to these files from within the docker container:
  ```bash